 - Gazeta Prawna: Ministry of Foreign Affairs intends to appeal against court decision on ODF

-- Wirtualna Polska: the Open Dialog Foundation may be assigned a compulsory administrator
+- Wirtualna Polska: the Open Dialogue Foundation may be assigned a compulsory administrator

 - MSZ will appoint a compulsory administrator for the Foundation?
 Bartosz Kramek: “We will be defending ourselves”